bigkwii/watos-2023-2/README.md

 ## What is this?

-Basically, a small experiment to see if we can generate anime recomendations based on the user's "prevoiusly watched" list, via Wikidata.
+Basically, a small experiment to see if we can generate anime recomendations based on the user's "previously watched" list, via Wikidata.

 ## How to run